davidballester/a-dirty-trail/src/narrations/tutorial/acts/1-stage-coach/ladyCartwright.md

+---
+action1: Lady Cartwright opened the door and jumped out
+---

-"Lady Cartwright," the minister said with, bowing slightly.
-"Such an honor."
+"Such an honor, milady," the minister said with, bowing slightly.

 Now he snored, reeking of booze, and Lady Cartwright glanced at the woods.